sartra/React-Starter-2.0/README.md

 ## React Starter 2.0 ##
 An easy React Starter Kit to get you up and running quickly.
 It includes the some of the latest and greatest:

- - Express 4
+ - Express 4.
- - React Router 4
+ - React Router V4.
- - Webpack 2
+ - Redux/Redux Thunk
- - Webpack Dev Server
+ - Webpack & Webpack Dev Server.
- - Hot Reloading
+ - Live Reloading.
- - PostCSS, Autoprefixer & SCSS
+ - PostCSS, Autoprefixer and SCSS.
- - Base Testing Setup for Jest and Enzyme
+ - Base Testing Setup for Jest and Enzyme.

 ## Installation ##